MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-info-protection-for-gdpr-overview.md

 Compliance Manager provides tools to track, implement, and manage the auditing controls to help your organization reach compliance against various standards, including GDPR.

-![Use Compliance Manager to view requirements and track progress](Media/Overview_image1.png)
+![Use Compliance Manager to view requirements and track progress](Media/Overview_image1.png) For more information, see [Use Compliance Manager in the Service Trust Portal](https://support.office.com/en-us/article/Use-Compliance-Manager-in-the-Service-Trust-Portal-Preview-5756d342-5af9-4496-82e8-4dd50fa39942).

 Step 2 — Use Content Search and sensitive information types to find personal data
 ----------------------------------------------------------------------------------